Union Pass Evacuation

 - A place outside of your neighborhood in case you can’t return to the area of your home.

 - Confine pets to one room so they will be readily available when the time comes to evacuate.
-Make plans ahead of time to care for your pets in case you must evacuate.
+Check plans ahead of time to care for your pets in case you must evacuate.
 Contact the local kennels, animal shelters, friends, etc.

 - Arrange temporary housing at a friend or relative’s home outside the threatened area in case the evacuation is longer than expected.